PTAnywhere/ptAnywhere-api/README.md

     mvn clean package
     mvn tomcat7:deploy

 Please, note that you need to [configure your web server](http://www.mkyong.com/maven/how-to-deploy-maven-based-war-file-to-tomcat/) before using the tomcat deployment command shown above.
+If you are using Tomcat6, you might need to [consider this too](http://stackoverflow.com/questions/8726987/cant-access-tomcat-6-manager-app).